renatosanz/ascii-parser/README.md

 # asciiParser

-A JPEG image parser that converts images to ASCII characters, capable of generating both text files and rendered PNG images.
+A image parser that converts images to ASCII characters, capable of generating both text files and rendered PNG images.
+Image formats supported (JPEG, PNG, WebP, BMP)

-> Note: For other image formats (PNG, WebP, BMP), please convert them to JPEG first.
+> NOTE: to get better results is prefered to convert the input image to JPEG format, this 'cause some PNG or image formats within transparency pixels may generate

 ## Features

-- Convert JPEG images to ASCII art
+- Convert images to ASCII art
 - Generate text files with ASCII output
 - Render ASCII art back to PNG images
 - Adjustable output resolution